udocker - be anywhere

 - Passes it as 1st argument in exec and similar system calls shifting argv.

-- Like this executables are always started by the loader of the container
+- Thus, executables are always started by the loader of the container.

 - Enforcement of library locations: